-Allow me to paint a picture for you of what a universe fine-tuned for life might look like:
+But what would a universe fine-tuned for life look like?

 Every star would be surrounded with multiple, habitable planets – each in perfect equilibrium.
 They wouldn’t have to have shifting tectonic plates causing earthquakes or volcanoes.
 No dangerously sporadic weather conditions would exist, and we would be impervious to UV radiation, if it existed at all.
 There would be a higher ratio of land to water, and a greater percentage of the water would be drinkable.
 The requirements for human life wouldn’t be so minuscule and tiny.
 We would possibly even be able to survive in outer space and explore it with ease.
 And while this type of universe may not be able to operate on its own according to our current laws of physics, it wouldn’t have to, because it would be held in place by god.
 The very fact that our universe always adheres to physical constants and operates so well on its own is proof in itself that god is superfluous.